There is more to Notre Dame Paris than just the stained glass and rose windows.

-Yes, kids older than six years can quickly climb the 387 steps as long as its early in the day.
+Yes, kids older than six years can quickly climb the 387 steps as long as it is early in the day.

-To avoid this waiting, visitors with kids and elderly prefer ‘priority entrance’.
+To avoid this waiting, visitors with kids and the elderly prefer ‘priority entrance’.

 There are a total of 387 steps to the top with very few places to stop and rest.